NethmalWDI/Analog-Computer-prototype/README.md

 # Analog-Computer-prototype

 ## 1. Introduction
 - This project, titled 'Analog Computer', aims to explore and demonstrate the functionality of opamp circuits in performing fundamental analog computations – addition, subtraction, and multiplication.
 The utilization of these analog operations holds immense potential in the field of analog signal processing.
-The project will dive into the design and implementation of analog adder, subtractor, and multiplier circuits, analysing their underlying principles and practical applications.
+The project will dive into the design and implementation of analog adder, subtractor, and multiplier circuits, analysing their underlying principles and practical applications.<br/>

 ## 2. Technical Specifications